csconfederation/Behavior-Guidelines/docs/notes.md

 # GM/Staff Notes

- - GM's and Staff will serve punishments for a longer duration than normal members.
+ - CSC Staff (Committee members and GMs/AGMs) will be held to a higher standard than norm,al members.
 As pillars of the community, better behavior is expected of them.
  - These steps are general.
 Any staff member can lose their role for any rule broken if extreme enough, with a unanimous vote from Admins.
- - Staff Specific Offenses with two steps expire at a rate of one every nine months.
- - Increased punishment duration steps expire at a rate of one per six months.
- - Duration of staff removal, if that step is reached, will be determined by Admins.

 # New Player Period